Did You Know?

 Pros and Cons of Consolidation

-- If you have relatively new loans, you probably won’t save as much on interest through consolidation.
+- Many borrowers used to consolidate to save money on interest payments.
+This is no longer the case for most borrowers.
 This is because interest rates on federal loans made after July 1, 2006 are fixed.
 The interest rates for consolidation loans are calculated based on the average interest rates of the loans that you are consolidating.
 If you have variable rate loans from before July 1, 2006, you may be able to get very significant interest rate reductions by consolidating.
 The interest rate (valid through June 30, 2013) for loans first disbursed between July 1, 1998 and June 30, 2006 is 2.39% for loans in repayment.
 You can get an even lower rate of 1.88% if you consolidate during your grace period.
 These low rates will be locked in for the remaining life of the loan.
-You should check the interest rates on your loans, particulary if you have a subsidized loan that you took out after 2008, because rates are lower on these loans.
+You should check the interest rates on your loans.
 The Department of Education has more information about consolidation loan interest rates.
 Federal student loan amounts and terms for 2013-14.

 - Consolidation extends repayment, often lowering monthly payments, but creating more overall costs in interest over the life of the loan, and extending your obligation further into the future.
 If you are close to paying off your loans, consolidation may not be worthwhile.

 - You may lose some rights by consolidating.
 This is most clearly a problem if you consolidate federal loans into a private consolidation loan (you would lose the rights associated with federal loans).
 You may also lose some options and protections if you consolidate certain federal loans, particularly Perkins loans, into other federal loan programs.